vamshir21/vamshir21/README.md

 🎯 Current Goals: I'm working on various projects to hone my skills in AI development, and I'm keen on contributing to open-source projects related to machine learning and data science.

-🎹 Hobbies: In my free time, I'm learning to play the keyboard, and I enjoy exploring new tech trends.
+🎹 Hobbies: In my free time, I watch movies, and I enjoy exploring new tech trends.

 📫 Let's Connect: Email  vamshiryadav@gmail.com